bitrix24/b24restdocs/api-reference/tasks/flow/tasks-flow-flow-get.md

-# Get the stream tasks.flow.flow.get
+# Get Flow tasks.flow.flow.get

 > Scope: [`task`](../../scopes/permissions.md)
 >
-> Who can execute the method: stream team; user who can assign tasks to the stream
+> Who can execute the method: flow team; user who can assign tasks to the flow

-The method `tasks.flow.flow.get` returns the stream data by its identifier.
+The method `tasks.flow.flow.get` returns flow data by its identifier.

 ## Method Parameters